kismetwireless/kismet-docs/readme/120-performance_and_mem.md

     There is no terribly efficient way to handle this, so typically, leaving this option unset is the right idea.
 Memory use can be tuned over time using the `tracker_device_timeout` option.

+* `tcp_buffer_kb=kb`

+    Kismet allocates a 512Kb buffer for incoming remote datasources, for each datasource.
+On very RAM-limited devices, this may be a significant percentage of the available resources; The size of the buffer can be tuned.
+Tuning this value too small may cause "buffer full" errors if the buffer cannot be serviced quickly enough.

+* `ipc_buffer_kb=kb`

+    Kismet allocates a 512Kb buffer for datasource IPC, for each datasource.
+On very RAM-limited devices, this may be a significant percentage of the available resources; The size of the buffer can be tuned.
+Tuning this value too small may cause "buffer full" errors if the buffer cannot be serviced quickly enough.

 * `keep_location_cloud_history=true|false`

     Kismet can track a 'cloud' style history of locations around a device; Similar to a RRD (round robin database), the precision of the records decreases over time.